Skip to Content

 As for beaches, you’ve got choices.
 Go traditional with sand and surf at Gooseberry Beach or head to the quieter Third Beach and hang with the locals.

 Where to stay: Truth be told, Newport is not known for budget vacations.
 We actually found a two-bedroom suite for $9,950 a night, but our ship hasn’t come in yet, so we gave it a pass.
-We found a happy medium at the adorable Sea Whale Motel on Easton’s Pond.
+Instead, we found a happy medium at the adorable Sea Whale Motel on Easton’s Pond.
 This locally owned motel features a delightful staff and basic, comfy rooms.
 And it’s just a seven-minute walk from Easton’s Beach.

 What to do: Get your bearings by starting your New England beach vacation in Newport with a guided trolley tour of the city.
 The 90-minute tour includes Ocean Drive and the legendary mansions.
 Once you see the mansions from the outside, you’ll want to tour at least one.
 The Breakers is the most popular and opulent of the mansions, but I think my favorite is Chateau-sur-Mer for its beautiful woodwork and furnishings.